 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for NBA & NHL Playoffs, WNBA, MLB

-Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet on Thursday's packed sports slate, including Game 1 of the NHL Eastern Conference Final, NBA playoff action, WNBA, and MLB.
-A code is required.
-Check out the latest sportsbook promos before May 21 to lock in this welcome offer.
+Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet on Friday, May 22.
+New users can also explore other sportsbook promos before locking in their welcome offer.
+With Game 3 of the NBA Western Conference Finals, NHL playoff action, WNBA, and a full MLB slate on tap, there is no shortage of markets to target.

-How the BetMGM bonus code SIBONUS50 works for NHL and NBA playoffs
+How the BetMGM bonus code SIBONUS50 works for NBA and NHL playoffs

-The BetMGM bonus code SIBONUS50 unlocks one of the most generous welcome offers available right now.
-New users who sign up and place a first real-money wager of up to $1,500 will receive their full stake back in bonus bets if that wager loses.
-You must enter the BetMGM promo code SIBONUS50 during registration and make a minimum deposit of $10 to qualify.
+The BetMGM bonus code SIBONUS50 unlocks a First Bet offer worth up to $1,500 for new users.
+Place your first real money wager on any available market — including Game 3 of the Spurs vs. Thunder Western Conference Finals or the Golden Knights vs. Avalanche NHL playoff clash — and if it loses, BetMGM returns your stake in bonus bets.
+You also receive $50 in MGM Rewards Points regardless of whether your bet wins or loses.

+- Place a first real money wager on any sport or market.

+- If your first bet loses, you receive your stake back in bonus bets, up to $1,500.

-- If you wager $50 or more and lose, BetMGM issues five bonus bets, each worth 20% of your original stake.
+- Wagers above $50 are returned as five bonus bets, each worth 20% of your qualifying stake.
+For example, a $1,500 losing wager returns five $300 bonus bets.

-- If you wager less than $50 and lose, you receive one bonus bet equal to your original stake.

-- For example, if you bet $1,500 on the Montreal Canadiens to win Game 1 against the Carolina Hurricanes and it loses, you receive five $300 bonus bets totaling $1,500.
+- Wagers of $50 or less are returned as a single bonus bet.

-New users in Michigan, New Jersey, Pennsylvania, and West Virginia also have access to an alternate welcome offer using the BetMGM Sportsbook promo code SIBONUS50.
-Place a $10 first bet, and if it wins, you receive $150 in bonus bets issued as three $50 bonus bets, plus $50 in MGM Rewards Points regardless of outcome.
-This is a strong option if you want to keep your opening wager small while still earning a meaningful reward on a winning bet.
+Users in Michigan, New Jersey, Pennsylvania, and West Virginia also have access to an alternate welcome offer.
+Use the BetMGM Sportsbook promo code SIBONUS50 to place a $10 first bet, and if it wins, you receive $150 in bonus bets in addition to your winnings.
+Those bonus bets are issued as three $50 credits and expire seven days from issuance.
+You also receive $50 in MGM Rewards Points win or lose.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim the BetMGM first bet offer for tonight's playoff games
+How to claim the BetMGM first bet offer for Friday's playoff slate

-Claiming the bonus code for BetMGM is straightforward.
-Follow these steps to get started before tonight's NHL and NBA playoff tip-offs:
+Signing up and claiming your welcome offer with the bonus code for BetMGM takes just a few minutes.
+Follow these steps to get started before tip-off on May 22:

-- Register: Visit BetMGM Sportsbook and create a new account using promo code SIBONUS50.
-Have your name, address, email address, and driver's license ready to complete identity verification.
+- Register for a new account at BetMGM Sportsbook using promo code SIBONUS50.
+Have your name, address, email address, and driver's license ready to verify your identity.

-- Deposit funds: Make a minimum deposit of $10 to activate your welcome offer and qualify for the First Bet promotion.
+- Deposit a minimum of $10 into your new account to qualify for the welcome offer.

-- Place your wager: Bet on any available market — whether that is the Canadiens vs. Hurricanes puck line, the Knicks vs. Cavaliers total, or any MLB or WNBA game on the slate.
-If your first bet loses, you receive your stake back in bonus bets up to $1,500.
+- Place your first real money wager on any sport or market, such as Game 3 of the Spurs vs. Thunder, the Golden Knights vs. Avalanche, or any MLB or WNBA game on the Friday slate.

-- Collect winnings: If your bet wins, withdraw your winnings immediately.
-If you receive bonus bets, use them within seven days before attempting to access any resulting payout.
+- If your bet wins, withdraw your winnings immediately.
+If it loses, BetMGM will credit your account with bonus bets equal to your stake, up to $1,500.

+- Use your bonus bets within seven days of issuance.
+Remember, BetMGM does not return your stake on bonus bet wagers, so plan accordingly.

-- Earn your MGM Rewards Points: Your $50 in MGM Rewards Points will be credited to your account win or lose.
+- Collect your $50 in MGM Rewards Points, which are awarded regardless of the outcome of your first bet.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.